Russian election interference: an on-the-record timeline

 Mid October 2016: Trump Jr. corresponds with WikiLeaks through Twitter’s private message service.
 WikiLeaks asks the younger Trump to direct his Twitter followers to its trove of documents.
 Fifteen minutes later, candidate Trump tweets about WikiLeaks.
 Two days later, Trump Jr. tweeted a link to WikiLeaks’ archive.

 Oct.
 21, 2016: The FBI and Justice Department obtain a warrant to monitor Page based on probable cause that Page is Russian agent.
+Page stepped down from the Trump campaign the previous month.

 Nov.
 8, 2016: Trump is elected president.